System Design Space

 Choose the architecture style

-Pick the style that fits the qualities, the decisions already made, and the realities of the team and platform.
+The style is chosen to fit the qualities, the decisions already made, and the realities of the team and platform — not the other way around.

 How the book is structured